jmcdo29/nestjs-oauth/README.md

 - name: `'google' | 'github'` - the name of the OAuth Provider.
 Currently only GitHub and Google are supported.
 - controller: [`ControllerOptions`](#controlleroptions) - options specific to the controller class
 - service: [`ServiceOptions`](#serviceoptions) - options specific to the service class
 - provide: `(user: any) => any` - a function to determine how to handle the returned user from the OAuth callout.
 This function can come from a class or can be a direct function.
+Part of the `user` parameter is the token information retrieved from the token call (the OAuth callback) and the other part is the user information retrieved from the identity endpoint provided by the OAuth authority.

 ### ControllerOptions

 The object that dictates how the Controller class for the `OauthModule`.

-- root: string - used in conjunction with the `controllerRoot` property to set the path for the oauth login route. e.g. `/<globalPrefix>/<controllerRoot>/<root>` or `/api/auth/google`
+- root: { path: string, guards: [CanActivate | Function] } - used in conjunction with the `controllerRoot` property to set the path for the oauth login route. e.g. `/<globalPrefix>/<controllerRoot>/<root>` or `/api/auth/google`.
+The `path` option is what sets the endpoint and the `guards` are passed into the `@UseGuards()` decorator, if there are any there.
-- callback: string - used to create the callback route for the current authority.
-Like the `root` option, takes into account the `controllerRoot` and any global prefix already in use. e.g. `/<globalPrefix>/<controllerRoot>/<callback>` or `/api/auth/google/callback` (in this case `callback` is `/google/callback`)
+- callback: { path: string, interceptors: [NestInterceptor | Function] } - used to create the callback route for the current authority.
+Like the `root` option, takes into account the `controllerRoot` and any global prefix already in use. e.g. `/<globalPrefix>/<controllerRoot>/<callback>` or `/api/auth/google/callback` (in this case `callback` is `/google/callback`).
+Similar to the `root` property, `path` is used for the endpoint and `interceptors` are added to `@UseInterceptors()` if the array has any values in it.

 ### ServiceOptions